Coronavirus Disease 2019 (COVID-19) – Serology

 Further information on a reactive SARS-CoV-2 IgG result:

-- An individual with evidence of seroconversion within a 4-week interval between collections, regardless of nucleic acid amplification testing (e.g. real-time PCR), is considered a "confirmed" case.1
+- An individual with evidence of seroconversion within a 4-week interval between collections, regardless of nucleic acid amplification testing (e.g. real-time PCR) and in the absence of COVID-19 vaccination, , is considered a "confirmed" case.1

 - An individual with antibody detected in a single serum specimen is considered a "probable" case if they had symptoms compatible with COVID-19 AND had a high-risk exposure or epidemiological link AND antibody was detected within four weeks following symptom onset.1